Apprentice Building Surveyor – Fixed Term Contract (5 Years)

 Who are we looking for?

-We are looking for an enthusiastic person to join our Portsmouth CC and Gosport BC repairs and maintenance teams who aspires to be a Chartered Building Surveyor.
+We are looking for enthusiastic people to join our Portsmouth CC and Gosport BC repairs and maintenance teams who aspire to be Chartered Building Surveyors.

-Candidates must be enthusiastic, good communicators, have excellent attention to detail and be keen to develop their building surveying skills.
-You will have opportunities within the teams to gain building surveying experience whilst studying part time towards a RICS accredited Building Surveying degree at the University of Portsmouth.
+Candidates must be resilient, enthusiastic, good communicators, have excellent attention to detail and be keen to develop their building surveying skills.
+You will have opportunities within the teams to gain building surveying experience whilst studying part time towards a RICS accredited Building Surveying degree at one of our accredited Universities.

 What is the role?